 If there is an overpayment, the correct amount of the payment is subtracted and the balance is refunded by mail to the person who made the payment.
 Failure to cash the Refund Check DOES NOT prevent the Court from issuing a Conviction Notice.

-Effective May 15, 2003, the Las Vegas Justices of the Peace have Ordered that if the amount of the overpayment is $10.00 or less the court will not issue an immediate refund.
+Effective October 1, 2007, the Las Vegas Justices of the Peace have Ordered that if the amount of the overpayment is less than $15.00 the court will not issue an immediate refund.
 Instead, the following guidelines will be used:

 - The overpayment shall be credited to a special revenue fund and deposited with the County Treasurer on a monthly basis;